dimagi/commcare-hq/docs/couch_to_sql_models.rst

 PR 3:
 ****
 This is the cleanup PR.
-Wait a few days or weeks the previous PR to merge this one; there's no rush.
+Wait a few days or weeks after the previous PR to merge this one; there's no rush.
 Clean up:

 * Remove the old couch model
 * Add the couch class to `deletable_doc_types <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cleanup/deletable_doc_types.py>`_